The Andalusian Blueprint: How 1492 Invented the World Order

 So what does this mean for us today?

-Finally, reworking Patrick Wolfe, we must understand that conquest is a structure and not an event.
-Conquest is not just a moment that happened once and ended.
-The fall of Granada did not end in 1492.
-It continues in every policy that frames the Global South as a problem to be managed, a market to be exploited, or a threat to be neutralized.
+To grasp why such alternatives were foreclosed in the first place, we must shift from outcomes to structure.
+Reworking Patrick Wolfe, conquest must be understood not as an event but as a structure.
+It is not a moment that happened once and ended.
+The fall of Granada did not conclude in 1492; it persists in every policy that frames the Global South as a problem to be managed, a market to be exploited, or a threat to be neutralized.

-However, recognizing this structure is only the first step.
-If, as Talal Asad argues, modernity operates as a form of conversion that annihilates old possibilities to impose a singular secular-imperial reality, then our task is to force open new ones.
+Recognizing conquest as a structure, however, is only a beginning.
+If, as Talal Asad argues, modernity operates as a form of conversion that annihilates older possibilities in order to impose a singular secular-imperial reality, then critique alone is insufficient.
+Our task must be to force open new possibilities that modernity has worked to foreclose.

-Frantz Fanon reminds us that such horizons are not given but must be made through struggle, confrontation, and ultimately what he calls love.
+It is here that Frantz Fanon intervenes most forcefully.
+Fanon reminds us that such horizons are not given but must be made through struggle, confrontation, and ultimately what he calls love.
 This is not the passive love of affection or liberal tolerance.
 It is a radical ethic of mutual recognition forged through confrontation and an absolute responsibility to the Wretched of the Earth.

-To decolonize our world is to refuse the world as it is.
-It is to look past the theological trap of 1492 and, through the necessity of struggle, invent a future grounded in relations beyond the colonial frame.
-We must move from the logic of conquest to the logic of Fanonian love, and create a humanity defined not by who we dominate but by how we recognize each other.
+To transform our world is to refuse the world as it is.
+It is to look past the theological traps of 1492 and, through the necessity of struggle, invent a future grounded in relations beyond the colonial frame.
+It requires a movement from the logic of conquest to the logic of Fanonian love, illuminated by the Qur’anic insistence that human plurality exists for knowing rather than domination – toward a humanity defined by mutual recognition, responsibility, and ethical relation.

 Dr. Zahir Kolia’s research examines how coloniality and settler colonial formations are shaped by the secular using Postcolonial and Decolonial Theory, Indigenous Studies, Critical Race Theory, Post-Secular Studies and Decolonial approaches to World/Political Ecology.